Stroke Volume Variation (SVV): Predicting Fluid Responsiveness in Critically Ill Patients

-I have covered many things resuscitation and fluid responsiveness thus far on this page.
-Fluid responsiveness has been defined as a patient given either a certain amount of fluid or a passive leg raise to assess how that will increase the cardiac output/index or stroke volume.
-This post will be about stroke volume variation (SVV) and how it predicts fluid responsiveness.
-The objective is to not drown our patients with too much fluid.
-I have covered many things Resuscitation and Fluid Responsiveness category of my page here.
-There’s also a full blog post on Fluid Resuscitation HERE that I’ve been working on.
+I have covered many things on this page, including resuscitation and fluid responsiveness.
+Fluid responsiveness is a patient being given a certain amount of fluid, or a passive leg raise to assess how that will increase the cardiac output/index or stroke volume.
+This post will discuss stroke volume variation (SVV) and how it predicts fluid responsiveness.
+The objective is to avoid drowning our patients with too much fluid.
+I have covered many aspects of my page’s Resuscitation and Fluid Responsiveness category here.
+There’s also an entire blog post on Fluid Resuscitation HERE that I’ve been working on.

 What is Stroke Volume Variation (SVV)?

-Stroke volume variation is a measure of the change in stroke volume (SV) that occurs in respiration in patients.
-This change is induced by the heart lung interaction.
+Stroke volume variation measures the change in stroke volume (SV) that occurs in respiration in patients.
+The heart-lung interaction induces this change.
 It is measured from the stroke volume component of the arterial waveforms and calculated.
-More on the calculation shortly.
+I’ll let you know more about the calculation shortly.

 Why is Stroke Volume Variation important?

-SVV is a dynamic form of assessing for volume responsiveness in patients who are on mechanical ventilation and need resuscitation with IV fluids.
+SVV is a dynamic form of assessing for volume responsiveness in patients on mechanical ventilation who need IV fluids resuscitation.
 It predicts the ability for there to be a change in the stroke volume with a fluid bolus.
-The major downside to this methodology is that you need some sort of device such as pulse contour analysis or bioreactance to sort this out.
-You’ll need an arterial line in the case of pulse contour analysis (except for one particular device to my knowledge).
-I am quite familiar with one of these devices although I am not going to divulge any further information for sake of possible bias.
-It is also important to reemphasize that patients need to be on mechanical ventilation.
+The major downside to this methodology is that you need some sort of device, such as pulse contour analysis or bioreactance, to sort this out.
+You’ll need an arterial line for pulse contour analysis (except for one particular device to my knowledge).
+I am familiar with one of these devices, although I will not divulge any further information for the sake of possible bias.
+Reemphasizing that patients need to be on mechanical ventilation is also essential.

 What is the Stroke Volume Variation (SVV) Equation?